-The catalyst for my understanding of Lean tools and their value is undoubtably visual communication.
+The catalyst for my understanding of Lean principles and tools and their value is undoubtably visual communication.
 Remember, 10% of people remember what they hear, 20% remember what they read, and 80% remember what they see or do.
 When you make it visual, you can communicate more efficiently and effectively.
 Here are some ideas on how to communicate with your family visually:

 1. Dinner Board – My wife and I have a board that shows what we are eating for dinner each day for the rest of the week.
 This informs us what needs to be added to the grocery pick up list and removes the stress and worry about planning meals during the week.

 2. Chore Chart – I have four Lean Ninjas in Training (my wife calls them “the children”) and even though they’re unfortunately too young for Pull Planning, they’re still able to crush standard work around the house.
 We use this magnetic chart on our refrigerator to divvy up tasks and keep track of who is responsible for what.
 (They don’t know it but, if they’re good, Santa is bringing them their very own constraint board this year!)

 3. Look Ahead Schedule or Calendar – When you’re having your daily huddle, use a family calendar to review upcoming activities and important events or dates.
 This can look very different depending on your style.
 You can get super nerdy and build out a full-blown LPS weekly work plan and rock family PPC scores (which I love and wish I did as I’m typing this), or just a family paper calendar hung on the fridge.
 The idea here is using something to visually represent important upcoming dates and activities so the team (family) can be poised for success.